 Another 20 percent of your grade will consist of in-class quizzes, which may be announced or unannounced.
-The announced quizzes are listed in the course schedule in bold.
+The dates for the announced quizzes are listed in the course schedule in bold.
 The quizzes will cover information discussed in readings, lectures, and other class material, including the primary sources posted on Blackboard.
 So, please come to class having done the reading assigned for that day in the course schedule.
 (For the course schedule, see the end of the syllabus).
 Also, bring paper, and a pen or pencil, to each class.

 In-class worksheets examining various primary sources will account for the final 20 percent of your grade.
-The worksheet is an in-class assignment to be completed by groups of two, three, or four students.
+The worksheet is an in-class assignment.
+Some worksheets will be completed individually, and others by groups of two, three, or four students.
 You might be asked to describe the primary source, situate it in its historical context, or discuss whether it confirms or refute a historical position, theme, or basic understanding related to the period in which it originates, among other things.
 Worksheet days are listed in the course schedule in bold.